angular-architects/ngrx-hateoas/doc/docs/guide/getting-started.md

 npm i @angular-architects/ngrx-hateoas
 ``

 Finally you have to add the **ngrx-hateoas** services to your application by using the `provideHateoas` function.
-Since **ngrx-hateoas** uses the Angular http client to make its requests to the backend you should also add `provideHttpClient`.
+Since **ngrx-hateoas** uses the Angular HTTP client to make its requests to the backend you should also add `provideHttpClient`.

 ```ts
 export const appConfig: ApplicationConfig = {